3. Theoretical Physics

 The Research Papers

-The following papers develop the ideas of Information Relational Manifestation Theory across several domains of physics.
+The following papers develop the IRMT framework across all major domains of physics:

 Information Relational Manifestation Theory

-Introduces the foundational relational ontology of the universe and the principle governing informational consistency between events.
+Introduces the foundational relational ontology and the principle of coherence governing all interactions.

 PhilPapers download: Click Here